gy65896/FVessel/README.md

 Extraction code：mipc

-#### Note that the ais data in the example has been processed differently from the original ais data in the FVessel dataset.
+#### Note that the AIS data in the example has been processed differently from the original AIS data in the FVessel dataset.

 https://user-images.githubusercontent.com/48637474/220854656-97ddb185-e33c-44d6-9379-0a03c2418751.mp4
+(The blue line is the projection of the AIS data-based trajectory in the image, and the red letter is the corresponding mmsi number.)

 ## Evaluation